Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Algorand Consensus Protocol

 \begin{itemize}

-\item \emph{Bounded message delays:} The protocol assumes that control messages (e.g., sortition proofs, votes, and graded consensus results) are delivered within a known bound $\lambda$, while full block proposals are delivered within a larger bound~$\Lambda$.
+\item \emph{Bounded message delays:} The protocol assumes that control messages (e.g., graded consensus results, sortition proofs, and votes) are delivered within a known time bound $\lambda$, while full block proposals are delivered within a larger time bound $\Lambda$.
 These bounds are used to define local timeouts for protocol transitions.
 Specifically:

 \begin{itemize}

 \item In the GC phase, each node must wait up to $\Lambda$ to receive the block proposed by the leader and its associated VRF credential before beginning validation.